pak3nuh/logviewer/README.md

 - Tab view for multiple opened files
 - Configurable number of thread to poll the file changes

-The number is configurable by setting the JVM property `logviewer.threading.number`.
+### Configurations

+There are some system properties that can be set in order to configure the application.
 If gradle is used add the `-D` to add the property like `gradle run -Dlogviewer.threading.number=5`

+- `logviewer.threading.leg.level`- Configures the logging level.
+Available values are 0 Trace
+1 Debug
+2 Info
+3 Error
+- `logviewer.threading.number` - The number of threads available to process file notifications

 #### Roadmap
 - Structured log: Split and extract each log line into columns for easy access